dirkhovy/dirkhovy.github.io/content/post/2025_01_14/index.md

 Prepare an outline of the class, and think about what you want students to learn from it. **Gear everything towards that learning outcome**.
 Refer back to that outline often.
 Do not be afraid to change it if you see it makes more sense in a different order.
 You will not know ahead of time.
 Use plenty of examples, and wrap up each class with take-home points.
 Worry more about the learning outcome than about grade curves or evaluations.
 Teaching can be gratifying and rewarding if you learn what works for you.
 It is worth investing in that.
 It can be a great complement to research, or it can be a drag.
 It is up to you how to approach it.

 Know that **evaluations are not objective**.
-They measure how much students liked you as much as how well they learned. **If you are female, more junior, or not white, your evaluations will be worse than that of white, male, more senior colleagues**.
+They measure how much students liked you as much as how well they learned. **If you are female, more junior, or not white, your evaluations will likely be worse than that of white, male, more senior colleagues**.
 Use this to discount the numerical outcomes.

 Do **pay attention to valid concerns** in the written part, but be prepared for contradictions.
 I have been told in one of my first classes that I was simultaneously too fast, too slow, too technical, not technical enough, too strict, and the nicest teacher all year. **Discard the emotions** and look for constructive feedback.